PaulGoes/DS-Donkey-Kong-Jr/README.md

           https://patater.com/files/projects/manual/manual.html.

-## HOW TO INSTALL AND START THE GAME USING A DS WITH R4DS
+## HOW TO INSTALL AND START THE GAME USING A NINTENDO DS WITH R4DS

 1) It is as simple as putting the dkjunior.nds on the SD card.
 2) Put the SD card back in the R4DS card.